-Add Text to Video with the #1 AI Video Translation Tool | HeyGen
+Add text to video with the #1 AI video translation tool | HeyGen

 Best practices for adding text to videos

-To maximise the effectiveness of your text overlays, follow these best practices:
+To maximize the effectiveness of your text overlays, follow these best practices:

-Using our AI text to video generator, adding text can significantly increase engagement.
+Using our AI text to video generator, adding text can significantly boost engagement.
 When viewers can read while they watch, they connect better with the material.
 This leads to higher interaction rates and improved viewer retention.
-Engaging videos that feature multilingual subtitles create inclusive experiences for different cultural groups, enhancing their accessibility and enjoyment.
+Engaging videos that feature multilingual subtitles create inclusive experiences for diverse cultural groups, enhancing their accessibility and enjoyment.

 Add text and captions to your video in 4 easy steps